Azure/FTA-WelcomeKits/specialized/avs/migrate/migrate.md

 Next to VMware HCX a wide-variety of other 3rd party solutions have been validated to work with AVS.
 Based on customer requirements or pre-existing experience (or licensing), it maybe be a completely valid decision to implement another migration offering than VMware HCX like Zerto, Veeam and others.
 When deciding to leverage another migration solution than VMware HCX, please **always make sure** to consult the software vendor's documentation on AVS support for their specific product.
 Specific exceptions and/or limitations in the available feature set of their product may apply when used in an AVS implementation.

-For convinience we provide some references in the table below.
+For convenience we provide some references in the table below.
 This list is not intended to be a full list of solutions nor is this intended to express a specific vendor preference:
 | Title | Type | Reference |
 | ----- | ---- | --------- |
 | Zerto: On-premises VMware vSphere to Azure VMware Solution | Zerto KB | [Link](https://help.zerto.com/bundle/Install.AVS.HTML/page/Zerto_AVS_Architecture.htm) |